sholtomaud/phd/Literature Review/litrev.md

 Rather, at any point in the life-cycle of an operation, social licence can be withdrawn regardless of an initial risk impact assessment.
 Hence, risk needs to be an on-going monitoring mechanism.
 This seems to generate a requirement for conceiving risks as time-series parameters, with assessment and monitoring over time.

-As noted above, industry experience shows that few pre-existing vendor-based andlegacy systems do not meet all data requirements for a holistic notion of risk governance which covers all areas and approaches which are applicable to UE risk.
+As noted above, industry experience shows that few pre-existing vendor-based and legacy systems do not meet all data requirements for a holistic notion of risk governance which covers all areas and approaches which are applicable to UE risk.
 This raises an engineering question captured under the phrase 'migrate or integrate'.

 BigData, along with NoSQL technologies are well-positioned to be able to meet the requirement for accommodating unstructured data, together with data transfer requirements from the regulators in the form of pre-existing data dictionaries, pre-existing data models and the requirement for a dynamic data-model which is responsive to changing requirements.